logandsprice-appdev/pg-association-helpers/README.md

   - What are the usernames of all of the people the user is following?
   - How many photos are in the user's feed (photos posted by the people the user is following)?
   - How many photos have the people the user is following liked?

-Once you've answered the questions for `"Trina"` in `rails console`, try defining instance methods in `app/models/user.rb` that will make it easy to answer these question for any user.

-require "rails_helper"

-describe Photo, "#poster" do
-  it "returns the user who posted the photo" do

-  end
-end

-describe Photo, "#comments" do it "returns the comments made on the photo" do

-  end
-end

-describe Comment, "#commenter" do it "returns the user who authored the comment" do

-  end
-end

-describe Photo, "#likes" do
-  it "returns the likes made on the photo" do

-  end
-end

-describe Photo, "#fans" do
-  it "returns the users that have liked the photo" do

-  end
-end

-describe Photo, "#fan_list" do it "returns the usernames of the users that have liked the photo as a sentence" do

-  end
-end

-describe User, "#comments" do
-  it "returns the comments the user has made" do

-  end
-end

-describe User, "#own_photos" do it "returns the photos posted by the user", points: 2 do

-  end
-end

-describe User, "#liked_photos" do it "returns the photos the user has liked" do

-  end
-end

-describe User, "#commented_photos" do context "when the user made only one comment per photo" do
-    it "returns the photos the user has commented on" do

-    end
-  end
-end

-describe User, "#commented_photos" do context "when the user made more than one comment per photo" do
-    it "returns the photos the user has commented on" do

-    end
-  end
-end

-describe User, "#sent_follow_requests" do it "returns all of the follow requests that were sent by the user" do

-  end
-end

-describe User, "#received_follow_requests" do it "returns all of the follow requests that were received by the user" do

-  end
-end

-describe User, "#accepted_sent_follow_requests" do it "returns the follow requests that were sent by the user and accepted" do

-  end
-end

-describe User, "#accepted_received_follow_requests" do it "returns the follow requests that were received by the user and accepted" do

-  end
-end

-describe User, "#followers" do it "returns the people whose follow requests the user has accepted" do

-  end
-end

-describe User, "#following" do it "returns the people that have accepted the user's follow requests" do

-  end
-end

-describe User, "#feed" do
-  it "returns the photos posted by the people the user is following" do

-  end
-end

-describe User, "#discover" do
-  it "returns the photos that are liked by the people the user is following" do

-  end
-end